 What are the Causes of Diarrhea?

-Acute diarrhea is commonly caused by a bacterial (Salmonella), viral (rotavirus), or parasitic (Giardia) infection of the bowels.
-Diarrhea caused by any of these infections is called gastroenteritis.
+Acute diarrheal disease is commonly caused by a bacterial (Salmonella), viral (rotavirus), or parasitic (Giardia) infection of the bowels.
+Loose stool with mucus caused by any of these infections is called gastroenteritis.

-The most common condition of chronic diarrhea is following diseases and conditions:
+The most common reasons for chronic diarrhea is following diseases and conditions:

 - Bacteria born from contaminated food or water.